-'''

-The installer will guide you through the steps necessary to install CXFS for Mac OS X. To get started, click Continue
+The installer will guide you through the steps necessary to install CXFS for Mac OS X. To get started, click Continue a.
+Display the CXFS Mac OS X release note.
+Read the release note and click continue.

-'''

 This will launch the installation application, which will do the following: